-NPC offers career assessment and information, employment skills preparation, and an on-line job board for students, alumni, and community members.
+NPC offers career assessment and information, employment skills preparation, on-the-job training through internships and NPC Jobs Connection, which is NPC's on-line job board for students, alumni, and community members.
 Several career fairs are also offered throughout the year.
 Career Services can be contacted for the following additional services: